Jakub Hrůša

-Jakub Hrůša (born 23 July 1981 in Brno), is a Czech conductor.
+Jakub Hrůša (born 23 July 1981) is a Czech conductor.
+He is chief conductor of the Bamberg Symphony, the music director of the Royal Opera House and the music director designate of the Czech Philharmonic (2028/29).

 Education

-Hrůša is the son of the architect Petr Hrůša.
+Hrůša was born in Brno on 23 July 1981 in Brno, the son of the architect Petr Hrůša.
+There were no professional musicians in his family who were drawn mainly from technical and scientific sectors.
 Hrůša studied piano and trombone, and developed an interest in conducting, during his years at Gymnázium třída Kapitána Jaroše in Brno.
+While at school he had lessons with an experienced repetiteur and conductor at the National Theatre in his home city, Evžen Holiš, where he got know the work and atmosphere of an opera house.

-Later he studied conducting at the Academy of Performing Arts in Prague, where his teachers included Jiří Bělohlávek, Radomil Eliška and Leoš Svárovský.
+He entered the Academy of Performing Arts in Prague at age 18, where his teachers included Jiří Bělohlávek (from his second year) for conducting, Radomil Eliška and Leoš Svárovský.
 In 2000 he participated in the Prague Spring International Music Festival conducting competition.
-In 2003, he was a prizewinner in the International Competition of Young Conductors Lovro von Matačić in Zagreb, Croatia.
-He has researched for a dissertation the work of contemporary Czech composers.
+In 2003, he was a prizewinner in the International Competition of Young Conductors Lovro von Matačić in Zagreb.
+He has researched the work of contemporary Czech composers for a dissertation.

+He acknowledged his debt to Bělohlávek's teaching at the academy, and admired him for taking care to teach, not just to give masterclasses, and his generosity: "... in sharing ideas, inviting me to rehearsals, and actually I remember observing him work on Katya Kabanová in Helsinki with Karita Mattila.
+I owe him a lot."

 Career

-From 2002 to 2005, Hrůša was Associate Conductor with the Czech Philharmonic.
-From 2005 to 2006, he was an associate conductor with the Orchestre Philharmonique de Radio France.
+Hrůša's first conducting position after graduation was with the Bohuslav Martinů Philharmonic orchestra of Zlín, with which he toured Spain in 2004; during long bus trips, he and the players were able to bond before he took up his post officially in 2005.
+He also began to build up his experience in the Czech Republic, where he conducted Janáček's The Cunning Little Vixen in 2005 and Marcel Mihalovici's Krapp, or The Last Tape, at the National Theatre in Prague.
+He also worked as an associate conductor with the Czech Philharmonic.
+From 2005 to 2006, he was an associate conductor with the Orchestre Philharmonique de Radio France, his first international appointment.
 In April 2006, he signed a six-CD recording contract with Supraphon, where the first three CDs were with the Prague Philharmonia.

-From 2005 to 2008, Hrůša was principal guest conductor of the Prague Philharmonia.
-He was the orchestra's chief conductor from 2008 to 2015.
-From 2005 to 2006, he was the Chief Conductor of the Bohuslav Martinů Philharmonic in Zlín.
-He became principal guest conductor of the Czech Philharmonic Orchestra as of the 2015–2016 season.
+From 2005 to 2008, Hrůša was principal guest conductor of the Prague Philharmonia, then chief conductor from 2008 to 2015.
+He became principal guest conductor of the Czech Philharmonic with the 2015–2016 season.